vzlinux/vzupgrade/Readme.md

 ```

 The system will be rebooted into a special mode (using "Upgrade-initramfs" initrd image).
+One can specify --reboot option to make this reboot happen automatically.

 Once the upgrade is finished, the system will be automatically rebooted once again
 into upgraded system.